Minnesota DHS launches new Medicaid program to combat homelessness

 Amid a severe shortage of affordable housing, Minnesota officials this week launched an innovative new program that aims to help thousands of people who are poor or have disabilities to find their own homes and avoid living on the streets.

 The program breaks new ground in that it uses funds from Medicaid, the state-federal health insurance program for the poor, to pay for a wide range of housing-related services for people at risk of becoming homeless.
-It will help cover the cost of the housing application and search process and aims to prevent evictions by identifying tenant problems before they become crises, among other services.
-State officials said they expect the benefits package — called “housing stabilization services” — will help about 7,000 people on Medicaid to find and retain housing.
+It will help people search and apply for housing, negotiate leases, and ultimately prevent evictions by identifying tenant problems before they become crises, among other services.
+State officials said they expect the benefits package — called “housing stabilization services” — will help about 7,000 people on Medicaid to find and retain housing within the program’s first three years.

 “This is a huge breakthrough and could become a model for the rest of the country,” said Michelle Decker Gerrard, senior research manager at the Wilder Foundation, a St. Paul-based nonprofit that tracks the state’s homeless population.
 “It recognizes that housing is absolutely essential to a person’s health and well-being, and that many of the folks experiencing homelessness also have chronic health problems.”